TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Forge/ReportingABug.rst

-Before you go ahead and report a bug, it is recommended that you check `Forger <https://forger.typo3.com>`__ to see if the the same issue or something has already been reported.
+Before you go ahead and report a bug, it is recommended that you check `Forger <https://forger.typo3.com>`__ to see if the the same issue or something similar has already been reported.

 `Forger's <https://forger.typo3.com>`__ search functionality makes it easy to find existing issues.
 You can find the search option on the left